 Career services organize, for example, face-to-face and virtual (during COVID-19) coaching sessions where you can update your CV, write a good application letter and get to know the Finnish labor market.
 They also arrange a few recruitment events per year where students are able to introduce themselves to companies and ask about work opportunities, like summer jobs or Master’s thesis positions.
 In this way, the university promotes students’ networking with companies and hopefully finding a suitable job.

 In some cases, there are a few limitations for working during your studies.
 If your studies in Finland take longer than 90 days, you need a residence permit for studies.
 The residence permit for studies allows you to work without restrictions if the work is related to your degree (e.g. practical training and thesis work).
-Otherwise, you will be able to work an average of 25 hours per week and without restrictions during the times when your educational institution offers no instruction, for instance, in summer.
+Otherwise, you will be able to work an average of 25 hours per week (during the academic year) and without restrictions during the times when your educational institution offers no instruction, for instance, in summer.
 Even though the limitations are restrictive, students wouldn’t usually be able to work more than 25 hours per week in any case, as the studies also take up time.